-Department of Health and Kinesiology
+Department of Kinesiology, Health, and Nutrition

-The DHK has tripled its faculty over the past five years with 12 tenured/tenure-track faculty and 4 term-tenure faculty.
+The DKHN has tripled its faculty over the past five years with 12 tenured/tenure-track faculty and 4 term-tenure faculty.
 The faculty expertise include community health, school health, nutrition, exercise physiology, exercise and sport psychology, pedagogy, adaptive/developmental physical education, biomechanics, motor learning and control, and evaluation and assessment.